 History and description

-The Porta Fiorentina was originally called the Porta San Lucia and when important personages visited Viterbo they usually entered the city through this gate.
+The Porta Fiorentina was originally called the Porta Santa Lucia and when notables used to visit Viterbo they usually entered the city through this gate.

 In 1886 the Cassa di Risparmio di Viterbo financed the opening of the two side arches, as indicated (in Latin) on the two plaques on the sides.
 These were necessary to facilitate traffic into and out of the city.

 After the war, a major restoration was needed.